CraigglesO/web-merc-projection/CONTRIBUTE.md

 4. **Pull requests** are *encouraged* for all contributions to solicit feedback, but left to the discretion of the contributor.

+### Changeset Guidelines

+You can learn more about the changset system [here](https://github.com/changesets/changesets/tree/main).

+However, you can follow the basic guidelines below:

+1. Check status with `pnpm changeset status`
+2. Add changes with `pnpm changeset`

 ### Releases

 Declaring formal releases remains the prerogative of the project maintainer.